virteal/Inox/README.md

 Forth is an old language designed by Charles H. "Chuck" Moore in the early seventies.
 It is a fascinating language, very simple, yet very powerfull.

 Much like the Lisp language, also a simple and powerfull language, Forth gave birth to a multide of dialects.
-Where Lisp dialects are usually based on lists, Forth dialects are based on concatented words.
+Where Lisp dialects are usually based on lists, Forth dialects are based on concatenated words.

 In that sense, Iɴᴏx is a Forth dialect, with verbs instead of words.
 The Iɴᴏx parser is way more complex than the Forth one and consequently the Forth syntax is very simple, basic.